Dolores O'Riordan: Songwriting and musicianship

 O'Riordan penned her first song, called "Calling", at the age of 12.
 She was the lead lyricist and co-composer of the band's songs with guitarist Noel Hogan, although she wrote a lot of the song structures.
 In the early days of the Cranberries, Hogan gave her a sequence of chords he had composed; a week later she came back with lyrics finished of "Linger" and wrote "Sunday" shortly after.
 O'Riordan described in 1993 that she chose to be a singer and songwriter for the creative aspect, "something new", saying that she would not have been happy singing traditional Irish music for a living.
 O'Riordan had a preference for solitude as an approach to writing songs.
 According to Hogan, the Cranberries never changed their writing process after their first encounter.
 Throughout their partnership, O'Riordan and Hogan never sat in a room together and wrote at the same time.

 O'Riordan tended to write her ideas continuously through the day, although most of the melodies came in the night since she struggled with insomnia; and so, she had a history of sleeping pills dependence in the course of her career.
-She experienced writer's block during months at a period of her life.
+She experienced writer's block for months during one period of her life.

 O'Riordan noted in Ultimate Guitar on her writing process, "lyrics are very important for me to make sure that I'm portraying whatever it is I need to portray.
 So I sit there but the funny thing is they've come to me anywhere". [ ... ] 'Oh, I have to go get a pen quick'.
 In the middle of the night when you're trying to go to sleep and they're going around in your head, your words, and you just get up and go out and write them down".
-O'Riordan was easily bored and couldn't rest for a week, Hogan described O'Riordan's routine working on her songs late at night or overnight: "her emails were like text messages.
+O'Riordan was easily bored and could not rest for a week, Hogan described O'Riordan's routine working on her songs late at night or overnight: "her emails were like text messages.
 Fifteen of them, but they're all, like, two lines, at two o'clock in the morning."
 O'Riordan wrote songs about themes that have evolved over the course of her career, her experience taught her to never feel inhibited and always make an effort to try other things artistically.
 O'Riordan stated in The Independent that she wrote about what is getting to her at the time, she said that writing lyrics was, "about the things you need to talk about, I write to get my emotions out.
 It's self-therapeutic".